LuisPalacios/lupa/README.md

 #### Copyright

-MASShortcut is licensed under the 2-clause BSD license.
+lupa is licensed under the 2-clause BSD license.